ucan-wg/invocation/README.md

 ## 1.4 Signatures

-All payloads described below MUST be signed with a [Varsig](https://github.com/ChainAgnostic/varsig/).
+All payloads described in this spec MUST be signed with a [Varsig](https://github.com/ChainAgnostic/varsig/).

 # 2 High-Level Concepts